mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-js/_index.md

     break;
 ```

-The apps is a simple HTTP server that serves the files you created above.
+The app is a simple HTTP server that serves the files you created above.
 The only application logic is in `send`, which takes the revived `"message"` field and sends a message back to the user as the bot.

-## Installing the App
+## Installing the app

 Run your app using: